mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_bsdfs.rst

 small surface that reflects a little more light than it receives will likely break the available rendering algorithms, or cause them to produce otherwise unpredictable results.
-In fact, the right solution in this case would be to switch to a different the lighting setup that causes more illumination to be received by the desk and then *reduce* the material's reflectance---after all, it is quite unlikely that one could find a real-world desk that reflects 90% of all incident light.
+In fact, the right solution in this case would be to switch to a different lighting setup that causes more illumination to be received by the desk and then *reduce* the material's reflectance---after all, it is quite unlikely that one could find a real-world desk that reflects 90% of all incident light.